CivicActions/ssp-toolkit/docs/controls/IR.md

 ##### CivicActions

 The CivicActions Security Office and the Incident Response team is responsible for reviewing the Incident Response Plan annually.
-The entire incident response team will review the plan and update it as necessary.
+The entire Incident Response Team will review the plan and update it as necessary.
 Ultimately, the Security Office has the final say and will approve all updates to the plan.

 #### d